Indonesia is a wild and wonderful country of 17,000 islands, and many of the best things to do in Indonesia are off the beaten path.

 2. Climb The Volcanoes

-Indonesia has 400 volcanoes, and 130 of them are active — more than any other country in the world.
+Indonesia has 400 volcanoes, and up to 130 of them are active — more than any other country in the world.

-Most of them are open to tourists for hiking, and at some of the volcanoes (like Mount Bromo in Java) you can even walk up to the edge of the smoking crater!
+Most of the volcanoes in Indonesia are open to tourists for hiking, and at some of them (like Mount Bromo in Java) you can even walk up to the edge of the smoking crater!

 3. Visit The Waterfalls